Partial Joint Penetration (PJP) groove welds

 This article is also available in:

-The integration of partial joint penetration (PJP) groove welds within the AISC guidelines in IDEA StatiCa Connection addresses the specific requirements set by AISC for PJP butt welds, distinct from those for fillet welds.
+The integration of partial joint penetration (PJP) groove / butt welds in IDEA StatiCa Connection addresses the specific requirements set by standards for PJP butt welds, distinct from those for fillet welds.

 IDEA StatiCa Connection offers PJP groove welds as an option for welds as per AISC 360 standards (2010, 2016, 2022 in table J2.5).
 Users can specify any weld that is edge-to-surface as a PJP weld in every manufacturing operation, e.g., weld or contact, fin plate, etc.